dannyvelas/ssg_website/src/aboutwebsite.md

 to use something smaller, simpler, and with as little code as possible.

-2. A Server-Side-Rendering Framework like Django, Gatsby, Rails, etc., **but** see #1.
+2. A Server-Side-Rendering Framework like Django, Next, Rails, etc., **but** see #1.

 3. A Content Management System like WordPress, **but** why pay a service to